Bare Knuckle Boxing Hall of Fame: Marie Backus Person of the Year

-Induction Events
+Induction events

 For the inaugural induction ceremony in 2009, former undisputed heavyweight champion Leon Spinks was a special guest.

-From 2011-2013 there was a breakfast in honour of a particular person each year, in 2011 this was Jack Green, Buffalo Ring 44 President.
+From 2011 to 2013 there was a breakfast in honour of a particular person each year, and in 2011 this was Jack Green, Buffalo Ring 44 President.
 In 2012 the breakfast was in honour of Jeff Mengel, who had trained the fighter Jimmy Holmes in the barns in Belfast, New York.
 The 2013 breakfast was in honour of Zeke Wilson, author of the book The Eighth Round, combatant of prejudice in boxing and a noted boxer himself.

-Current Recognized Champions
+Current recognized champions

-With the introduction of modern day sanctioned bare knuckle boxing events both inside and outside of the United States, the Bare Knuckle Boxing Hall of Fame, in conjunction with the National Police Gazette, currently recognizes several individuals as World and American Bare Knuckle Boxing champions.
+With the introduction of modern-day sanctioned bare knuckle boxing events both inside and outside of the United States, the Bare Knuckle Boxing Hall of Fame, in conjunction with the National Police Gazette, currently recognizes several individuals as World and American Bare Knuckle Boxing champions.
 The following individuals are recognized as the current champions.